apostrophecms/docs/docs/reference/modules/page.md

 ### `async update(req, page, options)`

-The `update()` is used to update data for an existing page.
+The `update()` method is used to update data for an existing page.
 Note that the second argument must be a *complete page object* to replace the existing one.
 You will typically use [`find()`](#async-find-req-criteria-options) to get the existing document object, alter that, then pass it into this method.
 See the [guide for updating pages in code](/guide/database-insert-update.md#updating-page-documents) for more on this.

 | Property | Type | Description |
 | -------- | -------- | ----------- |